9dots/9dots.io-pages/OiQezr2.md

     The loop can ensure that their robot continues to bounce off walls continuously without having to restart the program.
 Anything inside of the loop will be repeated forever (or until the ‘stop’ button is pushed on the robot).
 ![](http://uploads.9dots.io/OiQnT0b_md.jpg)

-## Elaborate
+## Elaborate - 15 minutes
 This time will be used to program the robot and add final touches to the touch sensor attachment that is connected to the robot.

-1. Each group now has 35 minutes to finish building an attachment and program the robot to bounce off as many walls as possible in 1 minute.
+1. Each group now has 15 minutes to finish building an attachment and program the robot to bounce off as many walls as possible in 1 minute.

 2. Students can test their robots at any point during the building time.
 	- After each attempt, students should write down what worked and what they should change using the iteration log handout.

-## Evaluate
+## Evaluate - 5 minutes
 Students will test their programs by competing in a game of Mindstorm Pinball (the rules are listed below).
 When they have finished, students will discuss their engineering designs and fill out the robotics wrap-up handout.

 1. At the end of the allotted time, students will test their robots by playing a game of Mindstorm Pinball.
 To play, create a square playing area with walls on all four sides.
 Place the robot in the center and set a timer for 1 minute.
 Points will be awarded for each wall that the robot can touch within that time limit.